OpenMandrivaSoftware/docker-mirrormanager2/README.md

 # docker-mirrormanager2

 Creates a mirrormanager2 image running with python.
 The image uses a python virtual environment and pip as the installer for the package and it's dependencies.
-The flask package is server by uwsgi and is designed to be proxied by an nginx server.
+The flask package is served by uwsgi and is designed to be proxied by an nginx server.
-The mirrormanager package has been patched to run under python3 this also requires changes to the package requirements.
+The mirrormanager package has been updated to run under python3 this also required changes to the package requirements.
+Some wheel packages were generated locally to ensure the correct versions.
 The following is a typical server block that may be used with nginx.
 Currently the uwsgi server outputs on port 3031.
 Status information is JSON format may be obtained via port 9191 via the browser.